History of Los Angeles Metro: Revenue loss

 In 1998, frustrated with sinkholes, cost overruns, and perceived mismanagement, 65% of Los Angeles County voters approved a ballot measure sponsored by County Supervisor Zev Yaroslavsky that barred the use of county sales tax money for all future subway projects.

-With the passage of the initiative and a lack of confidence from federal and state agencies, the LACMTA brought in Julian Burke, a turn-around expert from the private sector.
-His goal was to revive MTA's reputation and stabilize its precarious budgetary condition.
+With the passage of the initiative and a lack of confidence from federal and state agencies, Metro brought in Julian Burke, a turn-around expert from the private sector.
+His goal was to revive Metro's reputation and stabilize its precarious budgetary condition.
 He recommended suspension of construction on both the Pasadena Blue Line light rail line to Pasadena and an extension of the Red Line to East L.A.
-MTA also halted planning for future subway extensions.
+Metro also halted planning for future subway extensions.
 Construction on the Hollywood and North Hollywood extensions of the Red Line continued as these projects were more than 80% complete.

 In 2000 the UTU again went on strike, shutting down virtually all rail and bus operations.
-The issue this time involved transit zones and the fear that many of MTA's routes would be outsourced.
+The issue this time involved transit zones and the fear that many of Metro's routes would be outsourced.
 A transit zone is a government agency that operates bus service in a given region with contractors not directly employed by their agency, such as Foothill Transit.
-The argument some politicians made were that transit zones were more cost effective than MTA service, because drivers could be paid reduced wages.
-In addition, service would be more aligned with community needs since these zones would be smaller than the existing MTA.
+The argument some politicians made were that transit zones were more cost effective than Metro service, because drivers could be paid reduced wages.
+In addition, service would be more aligned with community needs since these zones would be smaller than the existing Metro.
 Transit zones were proposed for the San Fernando Valley and western San Gabriel Valley.
 Ultimately, the formation of any new transit zones was killed off by a state poison pill law, SB1101 (Murray) that requires any new zone to honor existing union contracts, plus 4 additional years at the same terms or better, thus negating any cost savings in labor and making it nearly impossible to meet the cost savings formula required of new transit zones under California PUC 130051 et al.

 Concerned about the suspension of the 11% completed Blue Line to Pasadena, Pasadena rail advocates lobbied State Senator Adam Schiff to continue construction.
 He authored Senate Bill 1847, Chapter 1021.
 Signed into law in 1998, the bill created the Pasadena Blue Line Construction Authority, an independent authority to complete the suspended light rail line to Pasadena.
 The law went into force on January 1, 1999.
-Once completed, the authority turned the line over to LACMTA for operation.
+Once completed, the authority turned the line over to Metro for operation.
 The concept was so successful that a similar authority has been established for the Expo Line and the Gold Line extensions.